Dog Hacking Up White Foamy Stuff (What It Means)

 Dogs may swallow repeatedly, gag, or act uncomfortable.
 The hacking often appears suddenly and may improve temporarily before returning.

-Any persistent hacking after ingesting something unusual should be evaluated quickly because irritation can worsen into infection.
+Any persistent hacking after ingesting something unusual should be evaluated quickly because irritation can worsen into an infection.

 Ingesting Foam-Producing Substances